Problems in the family

 - Umbrella organisation of Swiss men and fathers' organisations new window

-Any kind of violence is forbidden.
+Any kind of violence is prohibited.
 In Switzerland, this also includes threats.
 Violence in the family is also not tolerated.

 Report any incident immediately.